From Nigeria to the NFL, Chicago Bears OL Roy Mbaeteka hopes to continue his football fairy tale

 In some respects, Mbaeteka resigned himself to the most likely outcome.

-Nevertheless, at a gas station in Lagos, a stranger noticed Mbaeteka and Muhammed lingering — each with just a lightly packed travel bag — and was genuinely curious about what they were up to.
-The man was a fan of American football and headed in the direction of Abuja, offering to take Mbaeteka and Muhammed most of the way.
+Nevertheless, at a gas station in Lagos, a stranger noticed Mbaeteka and Muhammed lingering — each with a lightly packed travel bag — and was curious about what they were up to.
+The man was a fan of American football and headed in the direction of Abuja.
+He offered to take Mbaeteka and Muhammed most of the way.

-The ride?
-Just a quick 11 1/2-hour field trip — full of dreams and imparted wisdom.
+The ride became an 11 1/2-hour field trip — full of dreams and imparted wisdom.
 “Fatherly advice almost,” Mbaeteka called it.

 “It was almost like he was sent to us,” he added.

-When the driver reached the end of his trek, he dropped the two football hopefuls off and gave them money to grab a bus for the rest of the way.
+When the driver reached the end of his trek, he dropped off the two football hopefuls and gave them money to grab a bus the rest of the way.

 At the Uprise tryout, Mbaeteka caught the eyes of Umenyiora and co-director Ejike Ugboaja, showing enough athleticism and promise to receive his proverbial golden ticket.
-That was it right there, the twist of fate that gave Mbaeteka his invitation to the NFL’s International Combine in London which then pushed him on to a 10-week training program in Arizona as part of the International Player Pathway program.
+That was the twist of fate that gave Mbaeteka an invitation to the NFL’s International Combine in London, which then pushed him on to a 10-week training program in Arizona as part of the International Player Pathway program.

-At this point, Mbaeteka projects as a 10,000,000:1 long shot to make the 53-man roster by Tuesday’s deadline.
+Mbaeteka projects as a 10 million-1 long shot to make the 53-man roster by Tuesday ’s deadline.
 Even that might be generous.
-More likely, he will be asked to see general manager Ryan Poles in the next two days and told he is being cut.
+More likely, he will be asked to see general manager Ryan Poles and told he is being cut.
 Still, there is a strong possibility his fall will be cushioned with an invitation to the practice squad this week.

 “Hopefully,” Mbaeteka said.

-The Bears essentially hold a no-risk exemption with an extra practice squad spot as part of the league’s International Player Pathway program guidelines.
+The Bears essentially hold a no-risk exemption with an extra practice squad spot as part of the IPP guidelines.

 Offensive line coach Chris Morgan is eager to continue aiding Mbaeteka’s development.